apehex/web3-evasion-techniques/samples/morphing/README.md

 # Morphing Techniques

-Morphing contracts change their behavior depending on the context, especially when they're under scrutiny.
+Morphing contracts change their behavior depending on the context.
+In particular they replicate benign functionalities when they're under scrutiny.